bitnami/containers/bitnami/redis/README.md

     command: /run.sh --maxmemory 100mb
 ```

+Refer to the [Redis documentation](https://redis.io/topics/config#passing-arguments-via-the-command-line) for the complete list of arguments.

 ## Setting the server password on first run

 Passing the `REDIS_PASSWORD` environment variable when running the image for the first time will set the Redis server password to the value of `REDIS_PASSWORD`.